HISTORY OF STARKBIER FESTIVAL

 Some assume the name refers to its higher alcohol content, but that’s not the case, though it is more alcoholic, about 6.5% to 14% by volume.
 Not your father’s 3.5% beer.

-Instead, the name is due to the higher gravity, or Stammwürze of the beer, with its concentration of solids like proteins, starches, and sugars… the wort.
+Instead, the name is because of the higher gravity, or Stammwürze of the beer, with its concentration of solids like proteins, starches, and sugars… the wort.